 This isn’t a call for women to go build muscle to save themselves from the currently more physically powerful sex, but just an observation which demonstrates how women accept to not develop physical strengthpartly because it may show.

 This is something I feel women ought to reflect on.
 Why have you accepted this?
 Our new age body culture admits yoga, jogging, hiking as ‘good’ for women, but still shuns push-ups and chin-ups, because there is a ‘risk’ of muscular formation.
 At least now, can we not ask – why?
 Are these exercises reserved only for men?

 As men, we should ask ourselves if this media and pop-culture based idea of the female form is something consistent with our internal righteous notions of equality.
 What is it within us that ‘okays’ and perhaps even encourages women to exercise, so long as there is no hint of what is considered ‘masculine’?

 On Intrinsic Equality and the end of separateness

 On a much deeper note, and related to this theme of intrinsic equality, I’d like to share this powerful essay titled ‘The Problem of Woman’.
 I think is worth reading because it is as much about the Problem of Man; The two problems are inseparable.
 It is not a list of solutions or advice or anything temporal – it is Wisdom, imho.
 And the more I read it, the more conscious I become or am nudged to become of my own road-blocks.

-What happened in Delhi will not be ‘solved’ by external methods, though they are a must, and at this point, a dire necessity.
+What happened in Delhi in 2012 will not be ‘solved’ by external methods, though they are a must, and at this point, a dire necessity.
 The problem is with the present state of humanity, and until the crux of the psychological condition is not understood, and not worked upon, until a real, and lasting basis not found to the disharmony between the sexes, we will be marching valiantly – in the dark.